|

 site, and observe religious and cultural rituals."

-under 'Forms', "A Death in Your Family")
+Death in Your Family")

-| Many
+Many

-people find that keeping their loved one at
+people find that keeping their person

-home and doing the post-death care themselves
+at home and doing the post-death care themselves

 (or with the guidance of an